Notre-Solutions/Inship-Website/src/pages/automate/index.md

           the need to manually enter hundreds of invoices per month.
 Our month end process has become much more efficient as a result.
 Highly Recommended!
-      - title: 'we love InShip '
+      - title: "we love InShip "
         stars: 4
         name: Helen - Hire Group
         description: >-